1. WE’RE GUARDED WITH OUR FEELINGS AT FIRST.

 3. WE NEED TO GRIEVE.

 When people hear about reunion stories they instantly think of tears of joy and a happy ever-after story.
 I doubt they could ever imagine that we would need to grieve, I mean why would we need to do that?
 We should be so happy!
-When I began chatting to my natural mother more and more it became apparent to me that not only was she was someone who I was becoming close to, she was a part of me that I had always felt was missing but lacked the language and understanding to know and express it before.
+When I began chatting to my birth mother more and more it became apparent to me that not only was she was someone who I was becoming close to, she was a part of me that I had always felt was missing but lacked the language and understanding to know and express it before.
 Mixed in with the highest of highs and pure feelings of love and happiness at finding this most wonderful person who had created me was ever increasing feelings of despair and sadness for the time we had lost together.
 All the parts of my childhood I could have shared with her were gone forever, all the shared experiences that bonded her to her other children were elusive to me, eternally beyond my grasp.
 I also grieved for the way the adoption had effected me growing up, I wondered if I wouldn’t have felt so lonely and out of place if I had stayed with her, my rightful mother.
 I cried a lot on my own but I felt that maybe we needed to cry together as a way of bonding with her or maybe for the support and acknowledgement of the loss I had experienced, something which I never had growing up.
 I remember being upset that I couldn’t cry with her the first time we met and only did when I was on my own the next morning, maybe I was still as guarded as I had been all my life and unwilling yet to share my emotions.
 The next time we met we spent some time alone and chatted about the adoption and were able to speak more openly.
 All of a sudden I felt my walls crumble and my tears flowed, my mother gripped my hand and cried too and I feel like we connected at that moment and I realised to my surprise that we both grieved for the same loss.
 It was painful but healing to share that feeling of grieving together.
-Both adoptees and natural mothers had their grieving denied to them, it is disenfranchised grief, a delay to an inevitable and natural process that is cruel and damaging to deny.
+Both adoptees and birth mothers had their grieving denied to them, it is disenfranchised grief, a delay to an inevitable and natural process that is cruel and damaging to deny.
 Sharing that with her made me feel even closer to her and her to me.

 4. WE NEED VALIDATION.